-How it works: our resident host, KUSC DJ Brian Lauritzen, guides you through an educational pre-concert presentation.
+How it works: our resident host and musical docent, KUSC DJ Brian Lauritzen, guides you through an educational pre-concert presentation.
 First, musical excerpts are extracted from the piece.
 Their deeper meaning within the context of the piece as a whole is then explained.
 Along the way, Brian illuminates details of the composer’s life, personality, writing style, and place in history.
 Once Brian concludes his tour, the piece is performed, uninterrupted.
 Now fully primed, you take it in with an informed mind and open ears, making a richer and more emotional connection to the music.

 Since the inception of Masterpiece Discovery in the 2012/2013 season, Brian has led our audiences through guided tours of the repertoire’s great classics.
 (For the 2014/2015 season, the LA Phil brought Brian on board as host of their “Inside the Music” series.
 We encourage you to check it out!)
 Pieces we’ve explored to date include Vivaldi’s Four Seasons, Schoenberg’s Verklärte Nacht, Mendelssohn’s Octet for Strings, Brahms’ Clarinet Quintet, Wagner’s Siegfried Idyll, all six viola quintets of Mozart, and many more.

 In each “Masterpiece Discovery” concert, we address questions such as:

 ~ What is the story behind this particular piece?

 ~ What makes the writing so masterful on a technical level?